Overview

 Making updates

-Most of Nitric's language templates enable hot-reloading by default, so at this point, you can start making changes to functions and see what happens.
+Nitric's project templates typically include hot-reloading by default, so at this point, you can start making changes to services and see what happens.

-Start by opening functions/hello.ts in your editor and adding a new route to the API, then save, and execute the file:
+Start by opening the hello service in your editor and adding a new route to the API, then save, and execute the file:

 helloApi.get('/hello/:name', async (ctx) => {